Critical Points in Quantum Generative Models: Variational Quantum Algorithms as Random Fields

-which can be computed on a quantum computer.
-For simplicity of analysis, throughout this paper we will consider the objective function
+This loss function can be computed on a quantum computer efficiently, under some conditions on the matrix $H$.
+For simplicity of analysis, throughout this paper we will consider the loss function

-where $\lambda_1$ is the ground state energy of $H$; this has the same loss landscape as Eq.~\eqref{eq:practical_loss_func}, but is minimized at $F=0$ (assuming a sufficiently expressive $\ket{\bm{\theta}}$).
-In Eq.~\eqref{eq:ansatz}, $q$ is referred to as the \emph{depth} of the circuit, and the initial state $\ket{\psi_0}$ is fixed (and usually is assumed to be known classically, e.g. is the ground state of a mean-field approximation of $O$).
+where $\lambda_1$ is the smallest eigenvalue of $H$; this has the same loss landscape as \eqref{eq:practical_loss_func}, but is minimized at $F=0$ (assuming a sufficiently expressive $\ket{\bm{\theta}}$) and is normalized by the mean eigenvalue of $H-\lambda_1$.
+In \eqref{eq:ansatz}, $q$ is referred to as the \emph{depth} of the circuit, and the initial vector (i.e. quantum state) $\ket{\psi_0}\in\mathbb{C}^{2^n}$ is fixed throughout the optimization procedure.
 Different choices of $U_i$ constitute different choices of ansatz for the ground state of $H$.

 Ansatz design choice generally falls in one of two categories: Hamiltonian informed ansatzes, and Hamiltonian agnostic ansatzes.
-Examples of Hamiltonian informed ansatzes include the chemistry-inspired unitary coupled cluster ansatz~\cite{peruzzo2014variational} and the adiabatically inspired quantum approximate optimization algorithm (QAOA) ansatz~\cite{farhi2014quantum}, known outside of the context of combinitarial optimization as the Hamiltonian variational ansatz (HVA)~\cite{PhysRevA.92.042303}.
+Examples of Hamiltonian informed ansatzes include the chemistry-inspired unitary coupled cluster ansatz~\citep{peruzzo2014variational} and the adiabatically inspired quantum approximate optimization algorithm (QAOA) ansatz~\citep{farhi2014quantum}, known outside of the context of combinitarial optimization as the Hamiltonian variational ansatz (HVA)~\citep{PhysRevA.92.042303}.
 These ansatzes depend solely on the problem objective Hamiltonian $H$, and are usually physically motivated ansatzes which, in some limit, have convergence guarantees.
 Hamiltonian agnostic ansatzes, conversely, depend solely on the hardware the VQA is run on, and not at all on the problem objective $H$.
-This class of ansatzes includes the hardware-efficient ansatz~\cite{kandala2017hardware}.
-These ansatzes are designed to eke out as much depth as possible in the objective ansatz $\ket{\bm{\theta}}$ by using $U_i$ that can be easily performed on the given quantum device.
+This class of ansatzes includes the hardware-efficient ansatz~\citep{kandala2017hardware}.
+These ansatzes are designed to eke out as much depth as possible in the objective ansatz $\ket{\bm{\theta}}$ by using $U_i$ that can be easily implemented on the given quantum device.